-Step 4: Select your USB drive from Device drop-down menu.
+Step 4: Select your USB drive from the Device drop-down menu.

 Step 5: Next, select the partition scheme from the available three options.
 If you’re going to use the Windows To Go drive with MBR partition scheme, select “MBR partition scheme for BIOS or UEFI computer”.

-Select GPT partition scheme for UEFI only if you’re sure about it.
+Select the GPT partition scheme for UEFI only if you’re sure about it.